krishnarjun009/InectioLite/README.md

 Check the Demo Project for Better understanding.
 It is lightweight IOC Framework for smaller or below mid range projects.
-Add if you find any issues in Issues Section.
+Add if you find any issues pls mention in Issues Section.

 😃THANKS